ipld/specs/README.md

                 +--------------------------------------------------------------+
 ```

-The goal of this technology stack is to enable decentralized data-structures
+The goal of this stack is to enable decentralized data-structures
 which in turn will enable more decentralized applications.

 Many of the specifications in this stack are inter-dependent.